EndeavourAccuracy/FOSSTube/README.txt

 * Loop functionality, including customized links.
 * Home page filters: views threshold, (not) safe for work.
 * Extracts and displays video durations and average FPSs; counts views.
-* Publishers can love/pin comments, mute users,
+* Publishers can love/pin comments, mute users.
 * Lots of security measures, such as hashed passwords created on-site, sanitization, tokens, CAPTCHAs, logging of failed login attempts, and verification codes, to protect against CSRF, SQL injection, XSS, and brute-force attacks.
 * User content is sortable by date, views, likes, comments, and durations.
 * Auto-generation of related content.